 Google Ideas has launched a new initiative, Project Shield, to use Google's infrastructure to support free expression online by helping independent sites mitigate DDoS attack traffic.

 Many products and services exist to protect large networks from DDoS attacks and prevent network resources from being used to amplify attacks.
 Arbor Networks, who provide data for this visualization, also offer a number of DDoS mitigation services.
-To find out more visit arbornetworks.com.
+To find out more visit arbornetworks.com/research/what-is-ddos.

 Through the continued collaboration of the many stakeholders involved in improving the Internet, a number of efforts can help to reduce the threat of DDoS attacks.